 ½ cup plant based milk (any type I have that day)

 How to?
 Very simple.
 Add everything to the blender and mix it until smooth.
 Usually I leave batter to stand for maybe 10-15 minutes.
 But I think it’s plenty of time if you just wait until your pan will get hot.

 When cooking – look for the bubbles.
 When you see bubbles coming out, that means your pancake is ready to be flipped over.

 So that’s my favourite pancake recipe that I have for this moment.
-Maybe with years I will develop another and better one.
+Maybe with years, I will develop another and better one.
 But I hope that you will try this recipe at least once and let me know what you think.
-Even if you’re not following vegan or plant-based diet.
+Even if you’re not following a vegan or plant-based diet.
 It’s a good and healthy dessert option too!

 I created a simple yet functional digital MONTHLY PLANNER that includes a minimalist to-do list, and daily, weekly and monthly pages.
 This planner is designed to help you better manage and plan your time and provide you with a better overview of what is ahead in the coming weeks.

 It is an undated planner so you can reuse it forever.